edmund-reinhardt/ACCN-Toronto-Scripts/README.md

 # acc-website-scripts

+## Update RSS XML with sermons detected from mp3 files
+Will take an individual or directory-full of mp3 files and update the RSS xml file to list them all

 ## Upload sermons to website
 compares the mp3 files on the web site with the local directory, and uploads them
 * in the future, the rss xml file will be updated as well